Blog / Implementation Guide

 Standard Integration Approach Benefits

-ISO 27001/27005 Enhances risk assessment methodology with structured threat categorization Provides clear threat-to-control mapping; improves compliance
+ISO 27001/27005 Enhances risk assessment methodology with structured, cause-oriented threat categorization Clear threat-to-control mapping; improved compliance and audit traceability

-MITRE ATT&CK Techniques and tactics are mapped to relevant TLCTC clusters Provides strategic context to tactical techniques
+MITRE ATT&CK 698 Enterprise techniques mapped to TLCTC clusters with decision tree and SOC walkthrough Provides strategic context to tactical techniques; enables cluster-level detection coverage analysis

 Case Study: Financial Services Attack